tenheadedlion/Phat-Contracts/README.md

 subxt metadata --url wss://khala.api.onfinality.io:443/public-ws -f bytes > metadata.scale
 ```

-put your secret key in the `.env` file in the root of the project
+Put your secret key in the `.env` file in the root of the project

 ```
 SECRET_KEY=SDFSFAFSDF...